stuartellis/sve-personal-website/content/articles/mac-setup.md

 To use auto completion, type the name of the command, and press the Tab key on your keyboard.
 You will see a list of possible completions.
 Press the Tab key to cycle through the completions, and press the Enter key to accept a completion.

+### Setting Up Tools for Passwords and Secrets

+Every technical user frequently needs to use API tokens and other sensitive credentials, keeping them secure whilst making them available when required.
+Set up your tools for managing passwords and secrets before you begin to use a system for work.

+If you work for an organization, they should specify the tools that they require you to use.
+Otherwise, consider reading my article on [tools for credentials and secrets](https://www.stuartellis.name/articles/tech-credentials-and-secrets/).

 ### Installing the Git Version Control System

 The Xcode Command Line Tools include a copy of [Git](http://www.git-scm.com/), but this will be out of date.